Volunteer Code of Conduct and Policies

 Volunteer work:

-- Please stay on task.
+• Please stay on task.
 Volunteers are here to serve the community and mission of the food bank!
-If staff have to continue to remind you to be productive and get you to stay on task, you may be asked to switch roles or ask you to not come back.

-- Please leave your workspace tidy and clean when you leave.
-Clean up any messes you’ve made and strive to leave spaces cleaner then when you found them.
+• Please leave your workspace tidy and clean when you leave.
+Clean up any messes you’ve made and strive to leave spaces cleaner than when you found them.

 Safety:

-- Practice safe food handling.
-Wash hands before your shift.
+• Practice safe food handling.
+Wash your hands before your shift.
 Wear gloves if working with food and wash hands often and sanitize surfaces before and after tasks.
 More info about basic food safety can be found here: nonprofitsafetyhero.com/17-food-overview

-- At the signs of any conflict, please call a floor manager.
+• At the signs of any conflict, please call the floor manager.

-If you wear unsafe clothing, you’ll be asked not to work in the warehouse and may be asked to leave if no other tasks are available.
+If you wear unsafe clothing, you will be asked not to work in the warehouse and may be asked to leave if no other tasks are available.

-If you show up under the influence, you will be asked to leave that shift and followed up with the volunteer manager.
+If you show up under the influence, you will be asked to leave that shift and follow up with the volunteer manager before returning.
 You may be suspended from coming in again.

 Ethical treatment of customers and confidentiality policy